 The things to consider to achieve better control over inventory include:

-Using a CMMS with spare parts inventory software or other designated inventory management software is an excellent way to stay in control of your inventory levels and eliminate the need for periodic inventory checks – under the notion that everyone who uses spare parts updates stock levels accordingly.
+Using a CMMS with spare parts inventory features or other designated inventory management features is an excellent way to stay in control of your inventory levels and eliminate the need for periodic inventory checks – under the notion that everyone who uses spare parts updates stock levels accordingly.

 For a detailed look at CMMS, check out our What is a CMMS System and How Does it work guide.